Frunnze/LFAF_Lab_1/reports/lab_2_report/lab_2_report.md

 ## Theory
 Definitions:
-* Automaton - an abstract, or in other words, imaginary computational device, which can be used for describing systems that have a finite amount of possible states and transitions
+* Automaton - an abstract, or in other words, imaginary computational device, which can be used for describing systems that have a finite amount of possible states and transitions.
+* Grammar - an entity defined by four elements: the set of non-terminal symbols, the set of terminal symbols, the start symbol, and the set of production rules.
+* Finite automaton - an automaton with a finite amount of memory, that is, it has a limited amount of states and transitions.
+In addition, like a grammar, it is constituted of several elements: the finite set of states, an alphabet, a transition function, the initial state, and a set of final states.
+* Deterministic finite automaton - a finite automaton that can go with the same transition at most to one state.
+* Non-deterministic finite automaton - a finite automaton that can go with the same transition to multiple states.

 * Where we can use an automaton?:
-- Modeling and simulation
+<br/>Modeling and simulation
-- Language recognition
+<br/>Language recognition
-- Compiler design
+<br/>Compiler design
-- Verification of systems
+<br/>Verification of systems

 * Chomsky hierarchy:
-- Type 0.
+<br/>Type 0.
 Recursively Enumerable Grammar
 <br/>You don't have restrictions on productions.
-- Type 1.
+<br/>Type 1.
 Context-Sensitive Grammars
 <br/>On the right-side part of a production there cannot be an empty string (epsilon).
-- Type 2.
+<br/>Type 2.
 Context-Free Grammar
 <br/>On the left-side part of a production there can be just one non-terminal symbol.
-- Type 3.
+<br/>Type 3.
 Regular Grammar
 <br/>On the left-side part of a production there can be just one non-terminal symbol.
 Moreover, there can be at most one non-terminal on the right side and all of them have to be either on the right or left margin.
-* Grammar - an entity defined by four elements: the set of non-terminal symbols, the set of terminal symbols, the start symbol, and the set of production rules.
-* Finite automaton - an automaton with a finite amount of memory, that is, it has a limited amount of states and transitions.
-In addition, like a grammar, it is constituted of several elements: the finite set of states, an alphabet, a transition function, the initial state, and a set of final states.
-* Deterministic finite automaton - a finite automaton that can go with the same transition at most to one state.
-* Non-deterministic finite automaton - a finite automaton that can go with the same transition to multiple states.

 * Conversion of a finite automaton to a regular grammar:
 <br/>1.
 Equalize the set of non-terminal symbols with the set of states.
 <br/>2.
 Equalize the set of terminal symbols with the set of transitions.
 <br/>3.
 Initialize the starting state (usually the q0 state).
 <br/>4.
 Create the production set by eliminating the final state from the delta set, and giving each production the corresponding form for the regular grammar.

 * Conversion of an NDFA to a DFA:
 <br/>1.
 Create the new set of states, and initialize it with the starting state.
 <br/>2.
 Look through the transitions of the starting state.